rust-lang/book/src/ch17-05-traits-for-async.md

 ```

 If Rust compiled it to exactly that code, though, every `await` would be
 blocking—exactly the opposite of what we were going for!
-Instead, Rust makes
+Instead, Rust ensures
-sure that the loop can hand off control to something that can pause work on this
+that the loop can hand off control to something that can pause work on this
 future to work on other futures and then check this one again later.
 As we’ve
 seen, that something is an async runtime, and this scheduling and coordination
 work is one of its main jobs.

+In the [“Sending Data Between Two Tasks Using Message
-Earlier in the chapter, we described waiting on `rx.recv`.
-The `recv` call
+Passing”][message-passing]<!-- ignore --> section, we described waiting on
-returns a future, and awaiting the future polls it.
-We noted that a runtime will
+`rx.recv`.
+The `recv` call returns a future, and awaiting the future polls it.
-pause the future until it’s ready with either `Some(message)` or `None` when the
+We noted that a runtime will pause the future until it’s ready with either
-channel closes.
-With our deeper understanding of the `Future` trait, and
+`Some(message)` or `None` when the channel closes.
+With our deeper
+understanding of the `Future` trait, and specifically `Future::poll`, we can
-specifically `Future::poll`, we can see how that works.
-The runtime knows the
+see how that works.
+The runtime knows the future isn’t ready when it returns
-future isn’t ready when it returns `Poll::Pending`.
-Conversely, the runtime
+`Poll::Pending`.
+Conversely, the runtime knows the future _is_ ready and
-knows the future _is_ ready and advances it when `poll` returns
+advances it when `poll` returns `Poll::Ready(Some(message))` or
-`Poll::Ready(Some(message))` or `Poll::Ready(None)`.
+`Poll::Ready(None)`.

 The exact details of how a runtime does that are beyond the scope of this book,
 but the key is to see the basic mechanics of futures: a runtime _polls_ each